 Why should I bring my child to storytime?

 Storytime is a great learning experience for your child!
-Not only will it build imagination, listening skills and the love of reading, but it also exposes kids to the six pre-literacy skills they need to be ready to read.
+Not only will it build imagination, listening skills and the love of reading, but it also exposes kids to the five pre-literacy skills they need to be ready to read.
 Plus they can interact with children their own age.

 Why do you break storytime down by age?
 They are all the same anyway, right?

 No!
 Each of our storytimes is specifically designed with that age group in mind.
-We take into consideration brain development, motor skills and the six pre-literacy skills when planning storytimes.
+We take into consideration brain development, motor skills and pre-literacy skills when planning storytimes.
 Each storytime focuses on different elements to best benefit your child.

 As children get older they may find some of the elements in the younger storytime sessions boring and they may act out, stop paying attention or refuse to enter the storytime room.
 These are all signs that your child may be ready for the next storytime step.

 We strongly encourage that you attend the storytime that is in line with the age of your child as that is how they will get the most out of this service.

-What are the six pre-literacy skills and why do they matter?
+What are the five pre-literacy skills and why do they matter?

 Pre-literacy is what you know about reading before you actually learn to read.
-The six pre-literacy skills are: vocabulary (words), print motivation (books), narrative skills (story), print awareness (interaction), letter knowledge (alphabet) and phonological awareness (sounds).
-These six skills help ensure success in reading and school.
+The five pre-literacy skills are: vocabulary (words), print awareness/print concepts (interaction with text), letter knowledge (alphabet), background knowledge and phonological awareness (sounds).
+These skills help ensure success in reading and school.
 They are a major part of storytime.
 For more information on each of the skills, please go to our Early Literacy page.

 Why do I have to have tickets for storytime?

 Due to fire code, there is a limited number of people we can allow in the storytime room.
 The tickets help us ensure we do not go over that limit.

 Tickets are free and available on storytime day.
 You cannot get tickets for a future storytime.
 They are only available the day of that particular program.